Frojd/wagtail-trash/README.md

 There is an included managment-command called `empty_recycle_bin` that takes a required argument `--older_than_days`.
 To remove all items in the bin that's been there more than 30 days run this command:

 `./manage.py empty_recycle_bin --older_than_days=30`

-## Todo

-- Make sure page permissions are respected in the recycle bin.